PREPARATION OF ORAL CURCUMIN DELIVERY FROM 3D-NANO-CELLULOSE NETWORKS MATERIAL PRODUCED BY ACETOBACTER XYLINUM USING OPTIMIZATION TECHNIQUE

 Methods: Optimization of curcumin loading of 3DCM was conducted using RSM and Box-Behnken model.
-Impact of four independent variables, that is, the concentration of curcumin (X1), temperature (X2), shaking speed (X3), and time of loading (X4), was studied on one dependent response, that is, an amount of loaded curcumin (Y).
-Characterization of optimized 3DCM including curcumin was examined by Transmission electron microscopy and Fourier transform infrared analysis .
+Impact of four independent variables, including, the concentration of curcumin (X1), temperature (X2), shaking speed (X3), and time of loading (X4), was studied on one dependent response, that is, an amount of loaded curcumin (Y).
+Characterization of optimized 3DCM including curcumin was examined by Scanning Electron Microscopy (SEM) and Fourier Transform Infrared (FTIR) analysis .

 Conclusion: The data obtained in this study thus suggest that curcumin loaded 3DCM was successfully fabricated to give a potential oral delivery system of curcumin.

-Moniri M, Moghaddam AB, Azizi S, Rahim RA, Ariff AB, Saad WZ et al. Production and status of bacterial cellulose in biomedical engineering.
+Moniri M, Moghaddam AB, Azizi S, Rahim RA, Ariff AB, Saad WZ, et al. Production and status of bacterial cellulose in biomedical engineering.
 Nanomaterials (Basel) 2017;7:1-26.

 Amin MCIM, Abadi A, Ahmad N, Katas H, Jamal JA.
-Bacterial cellulose film coating as drug delivery system: Physicochemical, thermal and drug release properties.
+Bacterial cellulose film coating as drug delivery system: physicochemical, thermal and drug release properties.
 Sains Malays 2012;41:561-8.

-Ullah H, Badshah M, Makila E, Salonen J, Shahbazi MA, Santos HA et al. Fabrication, characterization and evaluation of bacterial cellulose-based capsule shells for oral drug delivery.
+Ullah H, Badshah M, Makila E, Salonen J, Shahbazi MA, Santos HA, et al. Fabrication, characterization and evaluation of bacterial cellulose-based capsule shells for oral drug delivery.
 Cellulose 2007;24:1445-54.

-Badshah M, Ullah H, Khan SA, Park JK, Khan T. Preparation, characterization and in-vitro evaluation of bacterial cellulose matrices for oral drug delivery.
+Badshah M, Ullah H, Khan SA, Park JK, Khan T. Preparation, characterization and in vitro evaluation of bacterial cellulose matrices for oral drug delivery.
 Cellulose 2017;24:5041-52.

 Franklyne JS, Nadarajan AR, Ebenazer A, Tiwari N, Mukherjee A, Chandrasekaran N. Preparation and characterization of edible oil nanoemulsions for enhanced stability and oral delivery of curcumin.
-Int J App Pharm 2018;10:139-146.
+Int J Appl Pharm 2018;10:139-46.

 Hestrin S, Schramm M. Synthesis of cellulose by Acetobacter xylinum, 2.
-Preparation of freeze-dried cells capable of polymerizing glucose tocellulose.
+Preparation of freeze-dried cells capable of polymerizing glucose to cellulose.
 Biochem J 1954;58:345-52.

 Bhattacharya S. Statistical interpretation and optimization of valsartan floating tablets using Box-Behnken design.
-Int J App Pharm 2019;11:44-53.
+Int J Appl Pharm 2019;11:44-53.

 Nguyen TX.
-Isolation of Acetobacter xylinum from Kombucha and application of cellulose material produced by bacteria from some culture media for drug carrier.
-International Journal of Science and Research (IJSR) 2019;8:1044-49.
+Isolation of Acetobacter xylinum from kombucha and application of cellulose material produced by bacteria from some culture media for drug carrier.
+Int J Sci Res 2019;8:1044-9.